 Documentation that addresses what your disability is, how it impacts you, assistive devices or services, and the credentials of the diagnosing professional.

-Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic,and cultural backgrounds.
+Lewis-Clark State College enhances and promotes the free exchange of ideas in an environment that celebrates the dignity, worth and contribution of all ethnic, and cultural backgrounds.
 Lewis-Clark State College is an Affirmative Action/Equal Opportunity Employer and has a strong commitment to the principle of diversity.
-Please see our Statement of Nondiscrimination, Policy 3.105 regarding our policy on the basis of race, color, religion, age, sex, national origin, handicap, or status as a disabled veteran or Vietnam-era veteran.
+Please see our Statement of Nondiscrimination, Policy 3.105 regarding our policy on the basis of race, color, religion, age, sex, national origin, disability, veteran status, or sexual orientation.